-Positive Behavioral Interventions and Supports (PBIS) form the foundation for schoolwide behavior expectations in every school.
+Positive Behavioral Interventions and Supports (PBIS) form the foundation for schoolwide behavior expectations in every school as a Tier 1 support.
 PBIS provides clear and consistent expectations for students across school settings.
-Behavior expectations are defined and taught to every student and then positively reinforced throughout the school and in all school
+Behavior expectations are defined and taught to every student and then positively reinforced throughout the school and in all school settings.

-Draft 2021 http://www.kenton.k12.ky.us/ settings.
 Social Emotional Learning, mental health, trauma informed care, and adult advocacy are integrated through PBIS.
-For more information about PBIS please visit these resources:
+For more information about PBIS, please visit this resource:

-Positive Behavior Interventions and Support
+Positive Behavior Interventions and Support KDE's TIC Toolkit